alltrust/Portfolio/projects/don-scraper-project.md

 #### Closer Look at Cheerio and scrapeDataFromUrls()

-The `dataSet` parameter is the entirety of the data that Cheerio scraped from the corresponding article.
-It is a Buffer object which is a Node.js object that represents the binary data that was scraped (these are broken down into **chunks**).
+The `dataSet` parameter is the all the data that Cheerio scraped from the corresponding article.
+It is a `Buffer` object which is a Node.js object that represents the binary data that was scraped (these are broken down into **chunks**).

 While the `pSelector` and `hSelector` are strings are derived from a different function that caters the paragraph id selector and the heading id selector to the corresponding article url name.
-(This is one of the limitations that will mentioned later).
+(This is one of the limitations that will be mentioned later).

 ```js
 const scrapeDataFromUrls = (